 As humans we’re wired to tell and hear stories.
 We love good stories.
-By employing certain storytelling principles you’ll be on your way towards captivating readers with your business, instead of giving them the same old thing.
+By employing certain storytelling strategies you’ll be on your way towards captivating readers with your business, instead of giving them the same old thing.

 You may think that you don’t know how to tell stories, or wrap you company into an origin story, and that’s perfectly fine.
 In this post we’re going to explore a few storytelling strategies that you can use in your copy, blog posts, and any other forms of written communication.

 As we alluded to earlier stories are extremely important.
 Nothing moves people in a more emotional way than the power of a good story.
 The good news is you don’t need to become a master storyteller in order to derive some benefits.
-Below you’ll find a few simple things you can test out today.
+Below you’ll find a few simple storytelling strategies you can test out today.

 A boring story is worse than no story at all.
 No one likes a story that focuses on all the good things that continue to happen to the main character.
 Drama is inherently appealing.
 This doesn’t mean you need to intentionally induce drama, but you should focus on a pursuit of something, and all the struggle that comes with it.